vuetifyjs/vuetify/packages/docs/src/pages/en/components/dialogs.md

 #### Transitions

-You can make the dialog appearing from the top or the bottom.
+You can make the dialog appear from the top or the bottom.

 <example file="v-dialog/prop-transitions" />